elianaparra/lepto-blca-colombia/README.md

 ## How to cite

 Please cite both the article and this software (see `CITATION.cff`).
-Once the Zenodo archive is created, cite the version DOI shown on the Zenodo record.

 ---